DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/customize-appearance/report-visual-styles.md

 ![](../../../images/eurd-web-edit-style.png)

-This opens to the Properties panel where you can adjust the settings of the selected style.
+This opens the Properties panel where you can adjust the settings of the selected style.
 All the report elements apply the updated style immediately.

 ![](../../../images/eurd-web-customize-style.png)